UpstreamAB/UpstreamPowerPack/RMMNeutralScripts/README.txt

-Placeholder for IT-Automation Powershell scripts to be used with any RMM tool.
+Placeholder for MSP related Powershell scripts to be used with any RMM tool.